SNALYF/Weather-Insurance-Purchase-Prediction/README.md

-# Empirical Project: China Village Insurance Take-up Analysis
+# China Village Insurance Take-up Analysis

 This project analyzes the determinants of insurance take-up in Chinese villages using various econometric and machine learning models, including Logit regression, Lasso regularization, and Random Forest.